cntzemir/secure-auth-admin-demo/README.md

 ---

-## Future improvements
+## Next version goals

-- Move persistence to SQLite or PostgreSQL
+- move persistence from the JSON-backed store to SQLite or PostgreSQL
-- Add richer suspicious-behavior scoring
+- add stronger suspicious-event scoring and filtered export
-- Add more advanced log filtering and export
+- introduce MFA or TOTP-based second-factor support
-- Add MFA
+- expand admin tooling for account recovery and unlock review
-- Add email verification
+- add integration tests for auth, lockout, and audit visibility
-- Add stronger admin account management actions
+- improve reviewer demo data and reset tooling

 ---